TobiasSackmann/ml-weather-monitoring-environment/README.md

     MLFLOW_TRACKING_USERNAME=user
     MLFLOW_TRACKING_PASSWORD=password
     ```
-    * Run the feature selektion notebook feature_selection.ipynb from within the notebooks directory.
+    * Run the feature selection notebook feature_selection.ipynb from within the notebooks directory.
 * Then run the desired notebook for training a model.
 The code of this repository and this README file assume that the multi-output_timeseries_forecast.ipynb was used for that purpose.
 Using another notebook or a model not coming from this repository will require code amendments.
 * Put the new Machine Learning Model in a docker container.
 For tensorflow/keras model you can use the dockerfile ins the docker directory.
 Example:
     ```shell